 However, this misalignment of goals—maximizing local profits versus maximizing global utility—is fundamental to capitalism.
 In this essay, I discuss how this misalignment leads to economic inefficiencies by highlighting four concrete phenomena of capitalist economies.

 Consider an idealized situation of two identical ice cream vendors on a 1 km beach and a bunch of beachgoers evenly spread along it.
 When hungry, each beachgoer will walk to the nearest ice cream stand.
 Where should the ice cream vendors place themselves?
 Placing each vendor 250 m from either side of the beach minimizes the average walking distances.
-Each customer makes a 250 m towel to ice cream stand roundtrip on average, and both vendors get the same amount of customers.
+Each customer makes a 250 m trip from their towel to the ice cream stand and back, on average.
+Both vendors get the same amount of customers.
 This is the ice cream stand placement that maximizes utility.